 She is the recipient of numerous awards, including the distinguished ICJ International Jurists Award (2009), presented by the then President of India P. D. Patil; the 2011 World Peace Through Law Award presented by the Whitney Harris World Law Institute, the American Society of International Law’s Honorary Membership Award (2014), and the XXXV Peace Prize by the United Nations Association of Spain (2015).

 Watch Mrs. Bensouda’s Keynote Address accepting this award at International Law Weekend 2021 here.

-The Charles Siegel Distinguished Service Award was established by the ABILA Board of Directors in 2020 to recognize outstanding contributions to the ABILA by a member of the ABILA Board, ABILA Committees, and/or the ABILA’s International Law Weekend.
+The Charles Siegel Distinguished Service Award was established by the ABILA Board of Directors in 2020 to recognize outstanding contributions to the Branch by a member of the ABILA.
+Contributions may include to the ABILA Board, ABILA Committees, and/or the ABILA’s International Law Weekend.
 In choosing the recipient, the Selection Committee may consider an individual’s specific extraordinary service initiatives and/or sustained superior contributions to the ABILA over a number of years.
-The inaugural Charles Siegel Award winner in 2020 was Cynthia Lichtenstein.
-The 2021 winner was James “Jim” Nafziger.

 Solicitations for nominations for the award are sent to ABILA members each spring with a July 1 deadline for submission.